t36campbell/gatsby-portfolio/src/pages/posts/Gatsby.md

 This will start the development server and host the website at `http://localhost:8000/`

-> /Note: add  `-H 0.0.0.0` to access your dev environment on other devices on the same network/
+> Note: add  `-H 0.0.0.0` to access your dev environment on other devices on the same network
->

 Congrats!
 You just built your very first Gatsby site! 🎉

 Our work for today is almost done, lets prepare the project for deployment.
 To do this we can run: